practicalli/clojure/using-data-structures/index.md

 # Using data structures

+## Sequence abstractions

+There are functions that work on all the built in datastructures in Clojure.

+`first`
+`second`
+`rest`
+`cons`

+> **Fixme** This should be an introduction to this topic, with the content below being the different sections of that topic.

+# Giving a data structure a name

   We have seen that defining things is as simple as giving a name to a value using the `def` function.

 ```clojure